How HEAT Works

 Fragile Up to 5 stacks, 10 seconds each +15% incoming shell penetration per stack.
 At max stacks: +75% penetration increase.

-Warded Up to 5 stacks, 5 seconds each -10% incoming damage from all sources per stack.
+Warded Up to 5 stacks, 10 seconds each.
+Persistent sources (e.g., Chopper's Stubborn trait while contesting an objective) keep stacks active until the source ends. -10% incoming damage from all sources per stack.
 At max stacks: 50% damage reduction.

 Immobilized Tracked: 1–2 tracks.
 Wheeled: per wheel destroyed Tracked vehicles: one track gone means pivot only; both tracks gone means fully stationary.
 Wheeled vehicles: each destroyed wheel reduces speed and limits steering.
 Can still fire and use abilities.